Iain-Forbes/iain-forbes.github.io/about.md

 but I absolutely loved it.
 I'm now keen to take my newfound skills and build on them within the tech industry.

 My dream would be to combine my love of coding with making a real difference in the world, be it in the third sector, grassroots movements or other social ventures.
-Owing to a Master Degree in Political Research, I have a keen interest in all things data related and data visualization, so I'd love to explore that sector more.
+Owing to a Master Degree in Political Research I have a keen interest in data and data visualization, so I'd love to explore that sector more.